Probate Q&A Series

 4. Compensation Does Not Equal Ownership

 A PR is entitled to compensation under G.S.
-28A-19-1, usually a percentage of estate assets plus fees for extraordinary services.
+28A-19-1, subject to the statutory limits and the clerk’s approval.
 You cannot swap estate assets for your statutory fee unless the court approves a sale or distribution as described above.

-In short, paying debts out of pocket gives you creditor status and reimbursement rights.
+In short, paying debts out of pocket may support reimbursement through the estate administration process.
 It does not let you resign and simply take the house and its contents.
 You must follow North Carolina’s probate statutes to buy or receive estate property legitimately.

 Key Points to Remember

 • Resignation.
 Use G.S.
-28A-6-7 to resign formally, but you remain a creditor for valid claims.
+28A-6-7 to resign formally, but any reimbursement rights remain subject to proper estate administration.

 • Statutory sale process.
 Acquire estate assets only by private sale with consent (G.S.
 28A-15-6(b)(1)) or a court-ordered sale.